Our Clinic Health & Sanitation Safety Guidelines

 Root Canal Treatment

 Are you suffering from severe tooth pain or an infection?
 We’re here to help.
-Lewis Estates Dental provides root canal treatment and root canal extractions in West Edmonton and Metro Edmonton area.
+Lewis Estates Dental provides root canal treatment and root canal extractions in West Edmonton and Edmonton area.

 Get the relief you need

 You know the feeling: You bite into a cold scoop of ice cream, only to have shocks of pain reverberate through your jaw, and perhaps linger for a while after.
+Lewis Estates Dental Centre delivers exceptional pain management during root canal treatment in West Edmonton, ensuring your complete comfort throughout the procedure.

 Could it be tooth sensitivity, a cavity—or do you need root canal treatment?
 No matter the cause, it’s vital to visit the dentist as soon as you experience pain.
 Dr. Bains and our highly trained team will help you get to the root of the problem.
 Learn more about our emergency dental treatment procedures.